MicrosoftDocs/dynamics365smb-docs/business-central/admin-job-queues-schedule-tasks.md

 ## Using Job Queues Effectively
 The job queue entry record has many fields whose purpose is to carry parameters into a codeunit that you have specified to be run with a job queue.
 This also means that codeunits that are to be run via the job queue must be specified with the Job Queue Entry record as a parameter in the **OnRun** trigger.
 This helps provide an extra level of security, as this prevents users from running random codeunits via the job queue.
 If the user must pass parameters to a report, the only way to do this is by wrapping the report execution into a codeunit, which then parses the input parameters and enters them into the report before executing it.

+## Scheduling Synchronization Between [!INCLUDE[d365fin](includes/d365fin_md.md)] and [!INCLUDE[crm_md](includes/crm_md.md)]
+If you have integrated [!INCLUDE[d365fin](includes/d365fin_md.md)] with [!INCLUDE[crm_md](includes/crm_md.md)], you can use the the job queue to schedule when you want to synchronize data for the records that you have coupled in the two business apps.
+Depending on direction and rules that you have defined for the integration, the synchronization jobs can also create new records in the destination app to match those in the source.
+For example, if a salesperson creates a new contact in [!INCLUDE[crm_md](includes/crm_md.md)], the synchronization job can create that contact for the coupled salesperson in [!INCLUDE[d365fin](includes/d365fin_md.md)].
+For more informtaion, see [Scheduling a Synchronization between Business Central and Dynamics 365 Sales](admin-scheduled-synchronization-using-the-synchronization-job-queue-entries.md).

 ## See Also
 [Administration](admin-setup-and-administration.md)
 [Setting Up Business Central](setup.md)